Marketing Agent System

 Separate reasoning from execution

-The system was designed to be operable, not just clever.
-That meant adding status visibility, health checks, logging, alerts, and durable records of what happened.
+The system was built to be operated, not just launched.
+Status visibility, health checks, structured logging, and durable records of every action.
+If something breaks at 3am, I can see exactly what happened.

 What mattered most